Kristian Gislefoss

 Kristian Gislefoss (born 13 October 1980) is a Norwegian meteorologist and weather presenter.

-He was born in Bergen as a son of meteorologist and weather presenter Kristen Gislefoss, but grew up in Bærum after his family moved there.
+He was born on 13 October 1980, in Bergen, the son of meteorologist and weather presenter Kristen Gislefoss.
+He grew up in Bærum after his family moved there.
 He took his secondary education at Eikeli Upper Secondary School.

-In 2011 he became a prime time weather presenter for the Norwegian Broadcasting Corporation.
+In 2011, he became a prime time weather presenter for the Norwegian Broadcasting Corporation.
 He resides at Eiksmarka.